AMReX-Astro/Castro/Docs/source/FlowChart.rst

    G. [``GRAVITY``] gravity:

-      For full Poisson gravity, we solve for for gravity using:
+      For full Poisson gravity, we solve for gravity using:

       .. math::